Towerbrook Solar Park, North Somerset

 With ambitious and legally binding carbon reduction targets to meet, the number of UK facilities generating electricity from solar panels has boomed in recent years.
-The Landmark Practice provided both landscape and ecology services to New Energy to inform their planning application for a solar park in North Somerset.
+The Landmark Practice provided both landscape and ecology services to New Energy to inform their planning application for a solar park at Towerbrook in North Somerset.

 Towerbrook solar park is located on farmland close to a range of designated sites, including the ‘North Somerset & Mendip Bats’ Special Area of Conservation (SAC) and the Mendip Hills Area of Outstanding Natural Beauty (AONB).
 Key to maximising the chance of planning permission being granted was to ensure that potentially negative impacts on these sites were avoided or fully mitigated.